Nav Social Icons

 This muscle lies deep in the back part of the lower leg and its tendon runs around the inner ankle.
 This muscle is important because it provides support to the medial longitudinal arch of the foot.

-Tibialis posterior dysfunction may lead to a collapsed arch aka flat feet.
+Tibialis posterior dysfunction may lead to a collapsed arch (flat feet or a pronated food).
 This can then lead to many issues, one commonly being foot/ankle pain when walking and running.

 The Peroneals (Fibularis Longus and Brevis)

-Fibularis longus and brevis make up the lateral compartment of the lower leg.
+Fibularis longus and brevis (also known as the peroneals) make up the lateral compartment of the lower leg.
 The tendon of fibularis longus runs around the outer ankle and crosses the bottom of the foot.
 Because of where it crosses and inserts in the foot, this muscle maintains the transverse arch of the foot and depresses the head of the 1st metatarsal when you are in a weight-bearing position.

 Gluteus Maximus and Medius

-Because muscle groups closer to the center of the body (proximal muscle groups) are larger, stronger, and provide stability to the limbs.
-Even though we may be dealing with weak ankles or ankle pain, you cannot neglect areas up the chain.
-Whatever happens at the ankle can affect the knee and the hip and vice versa.
+Muscle groups closer to the center of the body (proximal muscle groups) are larger, stronger, and provide stability to the rest of the limb.
+Even though we may be dealing with weak ankles and ankle pain, you cannot neglect areas up the kinetic chain.
+Whatever happens at the ankle can affect the knee and hip and vice versa.

 Gluteus Maximus

 Gluteus maximus is the largest muscle in the back of the hip (our bums).
-This muscle is responsible for 3 actions at the hip: hip extension, abduction, and external rotation.
+This muscle is responsible for three actions at the hip: hip extension, abduction, and external rotation.
 Because of the large size of the gluteus maximus, it is important to train this muscle to effectively help propel us as we run.
 This muscle will be used more in sprinting compared to endurance running as it helps control trunk flexion and increases in activation with rapid powerful hip extension.[1]
-Read more about gluteus maximus activity and function here.
+If interested, you can read more about gluteus maximus activity and function here.

 Gluteus Medius

-Gluteus medius is another gluteal muscle located on the lateral aspect of your hip.
+Gluteus medius is another glute muscle located on the lateral aspect of your hip.
 This muscle helps stabilize the hip every time the foot comes in contact with the ground.
 During running, the force traveling through our body increases by 3x our own body weight.
 That means the gluteus medius needs to be relatively strong to be able to stabilize the pelvis during running activities.[2]
-Read more about gluteus medius activity and function here.
+If interested, you can read more about gluteus medius activity and function here.
+If you notice your hip drops when in single-limb stance, you will need to work on strengthening the gluteus medius muscle.

 Try This for Your Next Run